Code-Institute-Submissions/Pokemon-Pairs/README.md

 1. Each game will have 12 cards to choose from.

 Modals
-1. Volume Modal – Users can choose whether they would like the music on or off.
+1. Volume Modal – Players can choose whether they would like the music on or off.

 Welcome Modal
-1. Users can enter their name to personalise the experience.
+1. Players can enter their name to personalise the experience.
 2. A speaker icon which will allow the user to mute/unmute the music.

 Difficulty Modal
-1. Users receive a welcome with their personalised name.
+1. Players receive a welcome with their personalised name.
-2. Users can select which difficulty they would like the game to be.
+2. Players can select which difficulty they would like the game to be.
 3. Alternatively, there is a button to take the user to the “Instructions” page.
 4. Alternatively, there is a button to take the user to the “Contact” page.
 5. A speaker icon which will allow the user to mute/unmute the music.